 - Health & Safety.
 Precautions will be taken to ensure the health and safety of all persons present.
 For these measures to be effective everyone must take reasonable precautions to avoid and prevent accidents and to obey the instruction of the Organisers, event stewards and officials.
 Horses/ponies must not be tied up outside boxes/trailers and left unattended or tied up to any fences.
 At Bucklands Farm no horse should be mounted in the hard horse box park because of the risks to horse and rider from farm machinery stored nearby.
 Mounting should only take place in the arena or in the grass horse box park, if being used.
 If any horse/pony has been in contact with any infectious disease it should not attend any events until it is certain that all risk of contamination has passed.

 - The decision of the judges is final.
 Any objection must be made in writing to the Secretary within 15 minutes of the class having been judged together with a deposit of £10 returnable if the objection is sustained.

 - Abuse.
 Any person, whether competitor, family or friend, found to be abusive to any judges, organisers or stewards will be reported to the relevant riding club and Area officials.
-The competitor could be eliminated and all parties could be asked to leave the showground.
+The competitor could be eliminated and all parties could be asked to leave the showground or venue.
 Remember all officials and stewards are volunteers.

 - No horse or ponies under the age of 4 years may compete in any ridden class.
 Only horses and ponies competing in the event may be ridden on the showground or at the clinic venue.